Privacy Notice for Apolline Training

 We do not need consent to send this information because it forms part of our contractual obligations and the legal basis on which we do this is ‘contract’.

-Our Clients and Students are always asked for their opt-in consent to receive direct marketing information such as information about new or planned services, support services or training courses.
+Our Clients and Members are always asked for their opt-in consent to receive direct marketing information such as information about new or planned services, support services or training courses.

 Withdrawal of Consent

-Our Clients and Students may withdraw their consent to receive direct marketing information or to have their data subjected to automated decision making at any time after they have given their opt-in consent.
-Clients’ and Students’ who wish to withdraw their consent should contact Samantha Spriggs, Operations Director at: email@example.com
+Our Clients and Members may withdraw their consent to receive direct marketing information or to have their data subjected to automated decision making at any time after they have given their opt-in consent.
+Clients and Members who wish to withdraw their consent should contact Samantha Spriggs, Operations Director at: email@example.com

 Security of Personal Data

-We take the security of all the personal data we process for our Clients and Students very seriously and appropriate security measures are in place to protect it against unauthorised access, loss or destruction.
-Access to personal information about individual Clients and Students is strictly limited to those people who need to access it.
+We take the security of all the personal data we process for our clients and team members very seriously and appropriate security measures are in place to protect it against unauthorised access, loss or destruction.
+Access to personal information about individual Clients and Members is strictly limited to those people who need to access it.
 Any contractor or provider who has a legitimate reason for having access to personal data is bound by a duty of confidentiality.

 We have clear procedures in place to deal with any data breach and these are described in our Data Protection Policy.
 Should the breach involve a breach of confidentiality then we will notify the individual involved in addition to the Data Protection Authorities.

-Our Clients’ and Students’ have a right to complain about how we process their personal data.
-All complaints concerning processing of personal data should be made to Samantha Spriggs, Operations Director at firstname.lastname@example.org or to Patricia Langley, Chief Executive at email@example.com All complaints will be dealt with promptly and as described in our Data Protection Policy.
+Our Clients and Members have a right to complain about how we process their personal data.
+All complaints concerning the processing of personal data should be made to Samantha Spriggs, Operations Director at firstname.lastname@example.org or to Patricia Langley, Chief Executive at email@example.com All complaints will be dealt with promptly and as described in our Data Protection Policy.

 This Policy was reviewed and implemented on: 21.09.2022 and will be reviewed annually.